telerik/blazor-docs/components/grid/templates/editor.md

 You can data bind components in it to the current context, which is an instance of the model the grid is bound to.
 You will need a global variable that is also an instance of the model to store those changes.
 The model the template receives is a copy of the original model, so that changes can be cancelled (the `Cancel` command).

+>note We recommend casting the Editor Template context to your model and storing in a global or local variable since binding does not work properly with direct casting.

 If you need to perform logic more complex than simple data binding, use the change event of the custom editor component to perform it.
 You can also consider using a [custom edit form](https://demos.telerik.com/blazor-ui/grid/editing-custom-form).

 You can find the following examples below: